Maximum Radiation Efficiency of Arbitrarily-Shaped Implantable Antennas: Experimental Verification

 The implanted antenna, see Fig.~\ref{fig:ant_parameter}, is designed and measured for frequency $f_2$.
 It consists of a $100$\,µm thick polyimide disc ($\varepsilon_\T{r} = 3.5$) with $18$\,µm thick copper cladding and two ceramic hemispheres as its encapsulation.
 A meander dipole antenna is etched in the copper.
 The antenna is connected to a copper jacketed semi-rigid cable (EZ-34, EZ Form Cable) through a chip balun (2450BL15B050, Johanson Technology) and a short coplanar stripline.
 A slot in the top ceramic hemisphere is machined to accommodate the balun and the cable.
 The ceramic hemispheres are made of $\T{Al_2O_3}$ (alumina, $\varepsilon_\T{r} = 12$ and $\T{tan}\delta = 0.0003$, \ac{CST} model) that is bio-compatible and also provides good matching of the antenna.

 At first, the above-mentioned antenna setup is used to validate the hybrid method used to define the fundamental bound.
-For this aim, the gain pattern of the antenna was measured in an anechoic chamber, see Fig.~\ref{fig:gainPattern} and appendix~\ref{app:meas} for details.
+For this aim, the gain pattern of the antenna was measured in an anechoic chamber, see Fig.~\ref{fig:gainPattern} and Appendix~\ref{app:meas} for details.
 Apart from the measurement and the hybrid method, the gain patterns were also evaluated in commercial solvers: \ac{CST} and \ac{FEKO}.
 All simulations omit the thin, flexible substrate and losses in the ceramic encapsulation.
-All the gain patterns are depicted in Fig.~\ref{fig:gainPattern} and show excellent agreement.
+The gain patterns are depicted in Fig.~\ref{fig:gainPattern} and show excellent agreement.
 The maximum gain values $G(\pi/2, 0)$ are $-16.9 \, \T{dB}$ for simulated pattern by the hybrid method and using \ac{AToM}, $-16.9 \, \T{dB}$ in \ac{CST}, $-16.5 \, \T{dB}$ in \ac{FEKO}, and $-17.6 \, \T{dB}$ for the measurement.
 The computational requirements of the commercial solutions (using the FDTD method in CST and the surface equivalence formulation in FEKO) were considerable due to the use of high dielectric constants and overall large electric size.
 The data presented in Fig.~\ref{fig:gainPattern} demanded hours of computer time.
-Compared to this, the hybrid method demanded only a few seconds and order in magnitude less computer memory for the same task with the same discretization of the dipole antenna.
-Even for the maximum possible meshing allowed by the used computer, the results from the commercial solvers were still slightly mesh dependent, and the hybrid method is therefore considered as more reliable for this task.
+Compared to this, the hybrid method demanded only a few seconds and one order in magnitude less computer memory for the same task with the same discretization of the dipole antenna.
+Even for the maximum possible meshing allowed by the computer used, the results from the commercial solvers were still slightly mesh-dependent, and the hybrid method is therefore considered more reliable for this task.
+A detailed comparison and discussion on computation requirements is given in Appendix~\ref{app:computation}.

-The radiation efficiency of the experimental setup, see~Fig.~\ref{fig:effWater}, is also compared with the performance of a loop and dipole antenna, which were made of a copper strip of width $w = 0.5 \, \T{mm}$ and fed by an ideal delta-gap voltage source.
-The results once more show good agreement between several numerical simulations, with only slight variations attributed to different numerical schemes.
-Importantly, the figure also shows the fundamental bound on radiation efficiency with a current supporting region in the form of a disc accommodating all used antenna models.
+The radiation efficiency of the experimental setup, as illustrated in Fig.~\ref{fig:effWater}, undergoes a comparative analysis with loop and dipole antennas.
+These antennas are constructed from a copper strip with a width of $w = 0.5 \, \T{mm}$ and fed by an ideal delta-gap voltage source.
+The results exhibit favorable consistency across various numerical simulations, with minor deviations attributed to distinct numerical schemes.
+Notably, the figure incorporates the fundamental bound on radiation efficiency considering a current-supporting region as a disc that encompasses all utilized antenna models.
+Computation requirements for the largest current-supporting region are detailed in Appendix~\ref{app:computation}.